A Criterion for Strange Metallicity in the Lorenz Ratio: Results

 We claim that the exponent $\beta$ is universal and provides information on the nature of the system.
-In ordinary FLs, $\beta = 2$ \cite{comment-logarithmic}.
+In ordinary FLs, $\beta = 2$ (logarithmic corrections may arise due to electron-electron interactions in 2D \cite{Mishchenko2003,das_sarma_know_2021}).
 Systems where a portion of Fermi surface (FS) is `hot', while the rest is FL-like, have $1<\beta<2$.
 Most interestingly, if $\beta \leq 1$, the system is not described by any existing theory of a FL.
 In particular, the case $\alpha = \beta = 1$ arises in certain models that realize marginal Fermi-liquids (MFLs) \cite{varma_phenomenology_1989}.
 We therefore argue that $\alpha = \beta = 1$ could serve as a criterion for `strangeness', in the sense that it signals a full departure from FL theory.
-See Fig.~\ref{fig:schematic_wfl} for a schematic illustration of the different cases. \textit{Fermi liquids.---}We consider a weakly disordered FL with electron-electron (el-el) or electron-phonon (el-ph) interactions.
-We assume that the WF law is obeyed at $T\to 0$ due to the dominance of elastic scattering ~ \cite{Ziman_2001,sykes_transport_1970,michaeli_quantum_2009,lavasani_wiedemann-franz_2019,lucas_electronic_2018,mahajan_non-fermi_2013,castellani_thermal_1987}.
+See Fig.~\ref{fig:schematic_wfl} for a schematic illustration of the different cases.